Skip to main content

 Data Configuration

-This guide explains how to connect actual data to widgets and visualize it.
-D.Hub dashboards support two data modes.
+This guide explains how to connect real data to widgets and visualize it.
+The D.Hub dashboard supports two data modes.

-D.Hub dashboards query data through the ClickHouse database.
-Datasets registered in D.Hub are automatically synchronized to ClickHouse tables, enabling fast analytical queries.
+The D.Hub dashboard queries data through an analytics database.
+Datasets registered in D.Hub are automatically synchronized as analytics tables, enabling fast analytical queries.

 Simple Mode